Skip to content

 What’s the difference between pre- and post-settlement funding?

-Pre-settlement funding occurs before the case resolves and usually costs more due to higher risk.
-Post-settlement funding happens after a signed release while payment is pending; costs are typically lower.
+Pre-settlement funding happens before the case resolves and usually costs more due to higher risk.
+Post-settlement funding happens after settlement is reached while payment is pending and is often less expensive.